puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 > * [Properly configured firewalls](./install_system_requirements.html#firewall-configuration).
 >     * For demonstration purposes, all nodes should allow **all traffic on ports 8140, 61613, and 443.** (Production deployments can and should partially restrict this traffic.)
 > * [Properly configured name resolution](./install_system_requirements.html#name-resolution).
->     * Each node needs **a unique hostname,** and they should be on **a shared domain.** For the rest of this walkthrough, we will refer to the puppet master as `master.example.com`, the first agent node as `agent1.example.com`, and the Windows node as `windows.example.com`.
+>     * Each node needs **a unique hostname,** and they should be on **a shared domain.** For the rest of this walkthrough, we will refer to the puppet master as `master.example.com` and the agent node as `agent1.example.com`.
 You can use any hostnames and any domain; simply substitute the names as needed throughout this document.
 >     * All nodes must **know their own hostnames.** This can be done by properly configuring reverse DNS on your local DNS server, or by setting the hostname explicitly.
-Setting the hostname usually involves the hostname command and one or more configuration files, while the exact method varies by platform.
+Setting the hostname usually involves the `hostname` command and one or more configuration files, while the exact method varies by platform.
 >     * All nodes must be able to **reach each other by name.** This can be done with a local DNS server, or by editing the `/etc/hosts` file on each node to point to the proper IP addresses.
-Test this by running `ping master.example.com` and `ping agent1.example.com` on every node, including the Windows node if present.
+Test this by running `ping master.example.com` and `ping agent1.example.com` on every node.
 >     * Optionally, to simplify configuration later, all nodes should also be able to **reach the puppet master node at the hostname `puppet`.** This can be done with DNS or with hosts files.
 Test this by running `ping puppet` on every node.
 >     * The **control workstation** from which you are carrying out these instructions must be able to **reach every node in the deployment by name.**